MP Estate Planning UK

 ItemWhy it mattersAction

-Income schedulesMatches totals on the returnReconcile to bank statements
+Income schedulesMatches totals on the SA900Reconcile to bank statements

-Distribution recordsShows who received what and whenAttach dates, amounts and treatment
+Distribution recordsShows who received what and whenAttach dates, amounts, income/capital treatment and R185 certificates

-Gains and asset summariesSupports capital gains entriesInclude acquisition and disposal details
+Gains and asset summariesSupports capital gains entriesInclude acquisition cost, disposal proceeds and dates

-Follow the checklist and keep a copy of the submitted return and the supporting information.
-That makes answering any queries simple and keeps trustees confident the return reflects the year’s position.
+Follow the checklist and keep a copy of the submitted SA900 and all supporting information.
+That makes answering any HMRC enquiry straightforward and keeps trustees confident the return reflects the year’s position accurately.

 Make the payment to HMRC correctly and on time

 Choosing how and where to send funds is as important as knowing the amount due.
-We focus on routes, references and simple records so the payment matches the return and everyone stays confident.
+We focus on payment methods, references and simple records so the payment matches the return and everyone stays confident.

 Request a reference before sending money

-If a reference is needed but not yet available, our practical rule is: request first, pay after.
-Ask for the reference and wait for confirmation.
+If a UTR is needed but not yet available (for example, if TRS registration is still being processed), our practical rule is: request first, pay after.
+Contact HMRC’s trusts helpline and wait for the UTR to be issued.

 Simple records every trustee should keep